angeldollface/mandys-house/documentation/markdown.markdown

 {% endfor %}
 ```

-In this example we loop over all Markdown files in the `posts` directory and render variables like `title`, `date` etc. These variables have to be there in the Markdown file's front matter.
+In this example we loop over all Markdown files in the `posts` directory and render variables like `title`, `date` etc. These variables have to be set in the Markdown file's front matter.